Fil/d3-geo-voronoi/README.md

 This module wraps d3 around Loren Petrich's [Spherical Delaunay triangulation library](http://lpetrich.org/Science/GeometryDemo/GeometryDemo_GMap.html), following as closely as possible the API of the [d3-voronoi](https://github.com/d3/d3-voronoi/) module.

-Given a set of points in spherical coordinates `[lon, lat]`, it computes the Delaunay triangulation and the Voronoi diagram.
+Given a set of points in spherical coordinates `[lon, lat]`, it computes their Delaunay triangulation and its dual, the Voronoi diagram.

-In addition, you can retrieve the [Urquhart graph](https://en.wikipedia.org/wiki/Urquhart_graph) of the set sites, and the circumcenters of all Delaunay triangles.
+In addition, it offers convenience methods to create the [Urquhart graph](https://en.wikipedia.org/wiki/Urquhart_graph) of the set of sites, extract the circumcenters of the Delaunay triangles, and find the cell that contains any given point on the sphere.

 ## Installing

 If you use NPM, `npm install d3-geo-voronoi`.
 Otherwise, download the [latest release](https://github.com/d3/d3-geo-voronoi/releases/latest).

 ## API Reference